Intermediate

 Frequently Asked Questions

-What is alan-sdk-web: Voice AI for Web Apps?
+What is alan-sdk-web: Add Voice AI to Web Apps with Declarative Code?

-alan-sdk-web is an open-source SDK that empowers developers to integrate voice conversational AI into web applications with declarative code.
-It supports custom wake words, multilingual interactions, and seamless UI integration.
-Ideal for teams looking to quickly add a voice assistant to their apps without deep AI expertise.
+alan-sdk-web is an open-source SDK that enables developers to integrate voice conversational AI into web applications using declarative code.
+It supports custom wake words, multilingual interactions, and seamless UI integration, allowing teams to quickly add a voice assistant without deep AI expertise.
+The project is licensed under MIT and has 2,434 GitHub stars as of collection time.

-What license is alan-sdk-web: Voice AI for Web Apps under?
+What license is alan-sdk-web: Add Voice AI to Web Apps with Declarative Code under?

-alan-sdk-web: Voice AI for Web Apps is released under the MIT license.
+alan-sdk-web: Add Voice AI to Web Apps with Declarative Code is released under the MIT license.

 Related Projects